andergisomon/blog/content/posts/Internship_Reflections/Building_a_Soft_PLC/index.md

 </table>
 <!-- Insert the telegram bot pics here -->

 The Telegram bot just subscribes to a publisher inside the PLC control loop process via IPC (using iceoryx2).
 I used [zigtgshka](https://github.com/Nyarum/zigtgshka) to interface with the Telegram bot API and the iceoryx2 C FFI.
 Repo available [here](https://github.com/andergisomon/sunsuyon).
-Since Zig has no syntactic async, I just assigned a separate thread for the IPC worker and the Telegram bot.
+Since Zig has no syntactic async, I just assigned a separate thread each for the IPC worker and the Telegram bot.

 ## Wiring it together